mritogether/mritogether.github.io/23m/registration.md

 [**#MRITogether23**](https://twitter.com/hashtag/MRITogether23) happens in **Gather.Town**, a virtual world where you can meet others, visit the sponsor booths, and join the sessions.

-To access Gather.Town **[click here](//app.gather.town/app/Rc37K6uzo6Jmgw03/mritogether22)**, sign-up or sign-in, and enter the password that was sent to you in a separate email.
-Contact [mritogether@esmrmb.org](mailto:mritogether@esmrmb.org) if you have not received the password **until 4 December**.
+To access Gather.Town **[click here](https://app.gather.town/app/z5fPWx3bfvQIRTF0/mritogether23)**, sign-up or sign-in, and enter the password that was sent to you in a separate email.
+Contact [mritogether@esmrmb.org](mailto:mritogether@esmrmb.org) if you have not received the password **until 5 December**.

 To join the sessions, head on to the ***"Talks"* hall in Gather.Town**, from where you will be redirected to Zoom where the live talks will be hosted.

 Recordings will be available on YouTube after the conference.

 ### Notes
 * Chrome is the recommended browser for both platforms.
-Other browsers might work but may have issues.
+Other browsers might work but may have issues or download the desktop applications of Gather.Town and Zoom.
 * If you are experiencing difficulties in registering and joining Gather.Town, please check outlast year's video (**[video here](//youtu.be/oK-CFrn4Pjc)**)
+* Camera/microphone not working in **Gather.Town**:
+  * If possible, switch to Chrome.
+  * Make sure your browser settings are correct.
+Instructions [here](https://support.gather.town/help/browser-system-settings).
+* Camera/microphone not working in Zoom:
+  * as an attendee your video and microhone will be disabled by default.
+The moderator can unmute you to ask a question
+  * Check out the audio and video troubleshooting for Zoom [here](https://support.zoom.com/hc/en/category?id=kb_category&kb_category=31293e9a8720391089a37408dabb35b8)
+* Issues accessing the conference?
+  * Make sure that the email address that you have set in Gather.Town and Zoom is the same as the one that you have registered with.
+  * As a last resort, contact the committee on [mritogether@esmrmb.org](mailto:mritogether@esmrmb.org).

 ### Confused or lost on Gather.Town?
 Look for the walking snowmen (a.k.a., committee members) and ask your questions.

-### Common problems
-#### Camera/microphone not working in Gather.Town
-1. If possible, switch to Chrome.
-2. Make sure your browser settings are correct.
-Instructions [**here**](https://support.gather.town/help/browser-system-settings).

-#### Camera/microphone not working in Zoom
-1. audio and video troubleshooting: [here](https://support.zoom.com/hc/en/category?id=kb_category&kb_category=31293e9a8720391089a37408dabb35b8)

-#### I can’t access the conference
-1. Make sure that the email address that you have set in Gather.Town and Zoom is the same as the one that you have registered with.
-2. As a last resort, contact the committee on [mritogether@esmrmb.org](mailto:mritogether@esmrmb.org).

 <a id="matching_details"></a>
 ## Networking activities